 An integral part of the team for the last four years, Louisa is now a partner in the business.

-Ella has been working with us on and off for the last four years during her degree.
-You may also have spotted her in front of the camera as she occasionally models for us too.
+Nyome has just joined our team.
+You will have spotted her in front of the camera as she models for us too.

 Alice is a super talented seamstress with a background in teaching sewing.
 She assists Louisa with our traineeship programme.